ApingROC/Stationary-Tangential-Pumping-Liquid-Metal-Liner-for-Magnetized-Target-Fusion/README.md

 Key Elements

-Stationary spherical or spheroidal vessel with inner walls lined by a liquid metal (e.g., Pb–Li or Ga–In–Sn).
+Stationary spherical, spheroidal or cylindrical vessel with inner walls lined by a liquid metal (e.g., Pb–Li or Ga–In–Sn).
 Tangential piston ports arranged symmetrically around the equator or distributed hemispherically.
 Sequential actuation of pistons to create controlled azimuthal flow patterns, effectively generating a rotating liquid metal shell while the vessel remains stationary.
+A cylindrical vessel design allows to realize any rotational symetric wall shape by adjusting related piston pump speed.
 Pulsed compression sequence, where all pistons fire inward quasi-simultaneously after establishing rotation, compressing the central magnetized plasma target.